nickjbrowning/cscs-docs/docs/guides/mlp_tutorials.md

 [](){#ref-guides-mlp-tutorials}
 # MLP Tutorials

-These tutorials solve simple MLP tasks using the [Container Engine][ref-container-engine] on the ML-Platform.
+These tutorials solve simple MLP tasks using the [Container Engine][ref-container-engine] on the ML Platform.

 1. [LLM Inference][ref-mlp-llm-inference-tutorial]
 2. [LLM Finetuning][ref-mlp-llm-finetuning-tutorial]